-If you're using Claude Code, you might not know about one of its most powerful features: MCP servers.
+If you're using Claude Code, you should know about MCP servers.
 MCP (Model Context Protocol) is a standardized way to connect Claude to external tools, services, and data sources in real-time.
-Think of it as giving Claude a direct line to your Firebase database, Notion workspace, documentation libraries, and code review systems—without you having to copy-paste or explain context manually.
+It gives Claude a direct line to your Firebase database, Notion workspace, documentation libraries, and code review systems, without you having to copy-paste or explain context manually.

-After integrating four key MCP servers into my workflow, my development speed and quality have improved dramatically.
-Here's what I use, why each one matters, and how you can set them up yourself.
+After integrating four MCP servers into my workflow, both my development speed and code quality have improved noticeably.
+Here's what I use, why each one matters, and how to set them up.

 What Are MCP Servers?

-MCP servers are plugins that extend Claude Code's capabilities by connecting it to external services.
+MCP servers are plugins that extend Claude Code by connecting it to external services.
 Instead of Claude being limited to your local filesystem and terminal, MCP servers give it authenticated access to:

 - Cloud databases and APIs (Firebase, Supabase, etc.)